Salai-Pragadeshwaran/CMOS-analog-multiplier/README.md

 differential pair depends non-linearly on the tail bias current and the input signal.
 The MOS analog multiplier is however an extremely useful circuit in integrated VLSI systems.
-In this paper an attempt has been made to increase the input range of the signal swing by employing attenuating stages which reduce the input signal levels before giving the input into the Gilbert cell stage.
+In this design an attempt has been made to increase the input range of the signal swing by employing attenuating stages which reduce the input signal levels before giving the input into the Gilbert cell stage.